rvounik/frontend2/README.md

 All Javascript components should contain such functional tests and they should be stored in the *js/src/**/test/* folder.
 They are using the Jest testing framework together with the preact-render-spy package to integrate with Preact.
-Tests are written in BDD-style: test(), expect(), describe() it(should) etc. You can use basic Enzyme-style assertions.
+Tests are written in BDD-style: test(), expect(), describe() it(should) etc. You can use basic Enzyme-style syntax.

 ## Mocking in tests

-There are various ways you can mock parts of your code during testing:
+There are various ways you can mock parts of your code for testing purposes:

 ##### Setting or mocking state and props